 Best products for 4c hair type in 2018

 So what are the best products for 4c hair type in 2018?
 And what are the best products for 4c natural hair growth?
-Well, before we delve into that, let’s talk about hair care routine for your 4c natural hair.
+Well, before we delve into that, let’s talk about the best hair care routine for your 4c natural hair.

 Having the right hair care routine for your natural 4c hair is so important!
 4c hair is pretty hard to mange and quite fragile too.
 Doing the wrong things, can lead to breakage, stunted growth and unhealthy hair.